lingtalfi/Light_Kit_Admin_DebugTrace/doc/api/Ling/Light_Kit_Admin_DebugTrace/Service/LightKitAdminDebugTraceService/onRouteFound.md

-Callable for the Light.on_route_found event provided by [the Light framework](https://github.com/lingtalfi/Light).
+Callable for the Ling.Light.on_route_found event provided by [the Light framework](https://github.com/lingtalfi/Light).